ugexe/dyncall/test/callback_suite/README.txt

 The reference values stored in K_? are generated once, randomly, at startup.

-Testing for exotic calling conventions on Windows
+Specific calling conventions:

-Specify 'api' and 'ccprefix' accordingly:
+Specify 'api' and 'ccprefix' accordingly to generate callbacks for a specific/custom calling convention:

 "__stdcall"  "_s"
 "__fastcall" "_f" for gcc compiler